plone/plone.recipe.codeanalysis/README.rst

     Allows you to specify directories and/or files which you don't want to be checked.
 Default is none.

-**imports**
-    If set to True, checks that imports in Python files follow `plone.api conventions`_.
-This also includes checking for alphabetically sorted import statements.
-Default is ``False``.

-**imports-exclude**
-    Allows you to specify directories and/or files which you don't want to be checked.
-Default is none.

 **debug-statements**
     If set to True, scan Python and Javascript files looking for debug-like statements like ``print`` and ``console.log``.
 Default is ``False``.